-This course is available to ninth grade students enrolled in Algebra I. This course gives students an elective credit and is designed for those students who may find they need more time and opportunities to master algebra concepts and skills.
+This course is available to students enrolled in Algebra I. This course gives students an elective credit and is designed for those students who may find they need more time and opportunities to master algebra concepts and skills.
 Since it is taken concurrently with Algebra I, the skills and concepts taught in this course relate to those being taught in the Algebra I course.
 This course is adapted to the pace of each individual learner.
 Enrollment is by recommendation only.

-Prerequisite: Teacher and school counselor recommendation.
-Duration: Full Year.
+Prerequisite: Teacher and school counselor recommendation and enrollment in Algebra I. Duration: Full Year.
 Credit: 1.0 Elective.
-Algebra enrolled students.